 No boarder around photos No boarder around photos Transparent Logo Transparent Background for main logo No boarder around photos Transparent Logoskip navigation

-Did you miss the Team Meetings on Sunday?
-We've uploaded the presentation for you to review.
+Did you miss the Competitive Information Meetings?
+We've uploaded the handout for you to review.
 If you have any questions, e-mail Amy Black, Club Admin, at firstname.lastname@example.org or Greg Wheaton, Coaching Director, at email@example.com

 All parents and players will be required to read and sign a Code of Conduct before the season.
 Your coach or team manager will hand it out - if you'd like to review it or need another copy, it is attached below.

 Why the Competitive Program over the Rec.
 Program?

 Recreational soccer is an in-house program where the focus is to encourage participation and introduce players to the excitement soccer provides.
 The Competitive Program competes against other MYSA or TCSL Member Clubs at various playing levels.
 The focus of the Competitive Program is to develop players to reach their highest playing potential.
 Both programs look to foster an enjoyment and passion for the sport.

 How is the Competitive Program Organized?

 We organize teams by age, gender, skill and commitment level.
 Our goal is to provide every player a place to play where they are challenged at the appropriate level.
 Currently we offer U9 through U19 teams for both boys and girls at all skill and experience levels.

 How many teams do you form in an age group?

 The number of players registered dictates the number of teams offered in an age group.
 Shakopee Soccer tries to accommodate all registered players if we are able to meet minimum roster needs.